bamlab/dev-standards/react/lifecycle/trigger-action-on-props-update.mo.md

 There is several things to be careful of with this method :
  - The method is called after the component rerender with the new props/state
- - The method can be called even if the props or the state didn't changed (if the component is not pure and the parent has rerendered)
+ - The method can be called even if the props or the state didn't change (if the component is not pure and the parent has rerendered)

 ## Setting a state for a limited amount of time on props change (~10 minutes)